 There's nothing like waking up to the sound of the sea and this historic Falmouth hotel offers a stylish, year-round retreat right on the water.

-Where better to get an authentic flavour of Falmouth than right on the water?
-The Greenbank Hotel and Water’s Edge Restaurant occupy prime position, perched on the historic harbour, with jaw-dropping views across the Fal estuary to Flushing.
+Perched on the historic harbour, with jaw-dropping views across the Fal estuary to Flushing, The Greenbank Hotel and Water’s Edge Restaurant give an authentic flavour of Falmouth practically on the water.
 In fact, with its own pontoon and moorings, you can even make the journey here by boat.

 Not long after we had settled in the room a call came from reception to check that we were happy and had everything we needed, just one example of the standard of service we received throughout.

 A large private balcony with views of the harbour and across to Flushing is easily accessible or relax in the comfortable armchairs inside and still enjoy the uninterrupted views.
 Should something catch your eye you could make use of a handily placed telescope, or budding star-gazers can examine the skies – Cornwall is one of the world’s designated dark sky areas.